 - 5.1.
-A DPO will be appointed in order to: - Inform and advise the Trust and its employees about their obligations to comply with the GDPR and other data protection laws. - Monitor the Trust's compliance with the GDPR and other applicable laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members. - 5.2.
-An existing employee will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests. - 5.3.
-The individual appointed as DPO will have professional experience and knowledge of data protection law, particularly that in relation to schools. - 5.4.
-The DPO will report to the highest level of management, which is the Chief Executive (CEO). - 5.5.
-The DPO will operate independently and will not be dismissed or penalised for performing their task. - 5.6.
+A DPO will be appointed in order to: - Inform and advise the Trust and its employees about their obligations to comply with the GDPR and other data protection laws. - Monitor the Trust's compliance with the GDPR and other applicable laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members. - Co-operate with the ICO and act as the first point of contact for the ICO and for individuals whose data is being processed.

+- 5.2.
+The DPO is responsible for: - Co-ordinating a proactive and preventative approach to data protection - Calculating and evaluating the risks associated with the Trust's data processing - Having regard to the nature, scope, context and purpose of all data processing - Prioritising and focussing on ore risky activities, e.g. where special category data is being processed - Promoting a culture of privacy awareness throughout the Trust community - Carrying out ad hoc reviews of data protection to ensure staff understand and are acting in accordance with relevant Data Protection laws - 5.3.
+An existing employee will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests. - 5.4.
+The individual appointed as DPO will have professional experience and knowledge of data protection law, particularly that in relation to schools. - 5.5.
+The DPO will report to the highest level of management, which is the Chief Executive (CEO). - 5.6.
+The DPO will operate independently and will not be dismissed or penalised for performing their task. - 5.7.
+Staff will ensure that they involve the DPO in all data protection matters closely and in a timely manner. - 5.8.
 Sufficient resources will be provided to the DPO to enable them to meet their GDPR obligations.